 Oh, this won’t be hard, you might think to yourself.
 But once the game begins, beware the ace.

 Monica practices in the areas of banking, business, construction and real estate law.
 She counsels clients in the acquisition, sale, development, leasing, exchanges, construction, tax valuation, zoning and financing of industrial, commercial and residential properties including, but not limited to, manufacturing plants, offices, distribution sites, telecommunication facilities, restaurants, parks, residential subdivisions and farms.
 She also assists clients in obtaining grants, low interest loans and tax abatements from economic incentive programs offered by local and state governments.
 She assists business clients with strategy, process and review of contracts and counsels clients in mergers and acquisitions, buy-sell agreements and employment agreements.
 Monica also advises the Firm's banking and financial services clients with respect to loan transactions and business strategy and she provides both real estate and business counsel in connection with a variety of litigation matters.
-Monica has been selected by her peers for inclusion in The Best Lawyers in America for her work in Banking and Finance Law, Corporate Law and Real Estate Law from 2007 to 2018.
+Monica has been selected by her peers for inclusion in The Best Lawyers in America for her work in Banking and Finance Law, Corporate Law and Real Estate Law from 2007 to 2018; and recognized as an Ohio Super Lawyer in 2021.
 She has also been a Cincinnati Leading Lawyer from 2007-2018 and recognized with an AV Peer Review Rating, the highest rating given to lawyers by Martindale-Hubbell.
 The Ohio State Bar Association also recognizes Monica as a Certified Specialist in Business, Commercial and Industrial Real Property Law.

 Leadership : Firm & Community